FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 as sent and received by a tester, as implicitly defined in [RFC2544] (Section 6).

-{::comment}

-    TODO-P2: Assert traffic is sent only in phase c) and received in phases c) and d).

-{:/comment}

-An example of deviation from [RFC2544] is using shorter wait times, compared to those described in phases b), d) and e).
+An example of deviation from [RFC2544] is using shorter wait times, compared to those described in phases a), b), d) and e).

+The [RFC2544] document itself seems to be treating phase b) as any type of configuration that cannot be configured only once (by Manager, before Search starts), as some crucial SUT state could time-out during the Search.
+This document RECOMMENDS to understand "learning frames" to be any such time-sensitive per-trial configuration method, with bridge MAC learning being only one possibe example.
+[RFC2544] (Section C.2.4.1) lists another example: ARP with wait time 5 seconds.

 ## Trial Terms

 This section defines new and redefine existing terms for quantities relevant as inputs or outputs of a Trial, as used by the Measurer component.
+This includes also any derived quantities related to one trial result.

 ### Trial Duration

 Definition:

-Trial Duration is the intended duration of the traffic part of a Trial.
+Trial Duration is the intended duration of the phase c) of a Trial.

 Discussion:

-This quantity does not include any preparation nor waiting described in section 23 of [RFC2544] (Section 23).

 While any positive real value may be provided, some Measurer implementations MAY limit possible values, e.g. by rounding down to nearest integer in seconds.